 Roberto Múkaro Borrero is an internationally respected human rights advocate, consultant, writer, musician, and artist.
-His unique perspectives draw from multiple sources including his own indigenous Taíno heritage, mentorship from indigenous leaders and elders from around the world, and real-time experience in the arts, as well as frontline human rights and environmental advocacy.
+His unique perspectives draw from multiple sources including his own Indigenous Taíno heritage, mentorship from Indigenous leaders and elders from around the world, and real-time experience in the arts, as well as verifiable frontline human rights and environmental advocacy.

-With over twenty years experience working with non-profit/non-governmental organizations, including over a decade of experience as Senior Programs Coordinator for Public Programs in the Education Department of the American Museum of Natural History in New York, Borrero maintains a diverse resource network locally, nationally, and internationally among Indigenous Peoples, civil society, business, and governmental sectors.
+With over twenty-five years of experience working with non-profit/non-governmental organizations, including over a decade of experience as Senior Programs Coordinator for Public Programs in the Education Department of the American Museum of Natural History in New York, Borrero maintains a vibrant, diverse resource network locally, nationally, and internationally among Indigenous Peoples, civil society, business, and governmental sectors.

-Whether speaking out on human rights issues or focusing on policy development, organizational strategy, event production, or cultural protocols, Borrero has shared his expertise in various capacities throughout the United Nations system, as well as with numerous and prominent, non-profit and for-profit entities such as PBS; BBC; the Institute for American Indian Studies; El Museo de Barrio; Wittenberg Center for Alternative Resources; Tribal Link Foundation; International Indian Treaty Council; Aveda Corporation; Natural Resources Stewardship Circle; the Smithsonian Institution’s National Museum of the American Indian, Raindrop Games; Jamaica Center for Arts and Culture (JCAL), and the Schaghticoke First Nations, among others.
+Whether speaking out on human rights issues or focusing on policy development, organizational strategy, event production, or cultural protocols, Borrero has shared his expertise in various capacities throughout the United Nations system, as well as with numerous and prominent, non-profit and for-profit entities such as PBS; BBC; the Institute for American Indian Studies; El Museo de Barrio; Wittenberg Center for Alternative Resources; Tribal Link Foundation; International Indian Treaty Council; Aveda Corporation; Natural Resources Stewardship Circle; the Smithsonian Institution’s National Museum of the American Indian, Raindrop Games; Jamaica Center for Arts and Culture (JCAL), Schaghticoke First Nations, PTM Foundation, Shift7, and the Center for Earth Ethics, among others.

-His trail-blazing artwork and music continued to have international appeal and his 1994 album, Dance of the Mountain people was the first full-length traditional style, indigenous Taíno music recording to ever be released.
+His trail-blazing artwork and music continue to have international appeal and his 1994 album, Dance of the Mountain people was the first full-length traditional style, indigenous Taíno music recording to ever be released.
 Borrero has appeared on radio, television, and film.
 He was a host and producer on WBAI's Circle of Red Nations 1998-2000, part of the Pacifica Broadcasting Network.
-His views have been quoted in the NY Times, The Guardian, National Geographic News, Indian Country Today and other prominent news media publications.
+He's been quoted in the NY Times, Mother Jones, Wall Street Journal, The Guardian, Smithsonian Magazine; YES!, National Geographic News, Indian Country Today, and other prominent news media publications.

-Borrero is a member of the indigenous Taíno Tribal Nation whose family lineage, paternal and maternal, comes from the island of Borikén (Puerto Rico).
-The traditional homelands of the Taíno extend through the Greater Antilles to the South tip of Florida in the U.S. Borrero is an active traditional ceremonial participant and leader, as well as the founder of the Kasibahagua Taíno Cultural Society and the Consejo General de Tainos Borincanos, both established in 1994.
+Borrero is a citizen of the Guainía Taíno Tribe and is counted among the verifiable pioneers of the international Taíno cultural resurgence movement.
+His family lineage, paternal and maternal, comes from the island of Borikén (Puerto Rico).
+The traditional homelands of the Taíno extend through the Greater Antilles to the South tip of Florida in the U.S. Borrero is an active traditional ceremonial participant and leader, as well as the founder of the Kasibahagua Taíno Cultural Society and co-founder of the Consejo General de Tainos Borincanos, both established in 1994.
 In 2012, he was traditionally sanctioned a kasike (chief) of the Guainía Taíno tribal community.

 Resume or CV available upon request